 Not everyone can afford to pay for their car insurance up-front or even bi-annually.
-However, if you can, it’s only one more way of saving money in the long-run.
-Some agencies will give discounts for paying up-front or even bi-annually, so make sure you ask about this saving opportunity, because chances are, you won’t know until you ask.
+However, if you can, it’s only one more way of saving money in the long run.
+Some agencies will give discounts for paying up-front or even bi-annually, so make sure you ask about this saving opportunity because chances are, you won’t know until you ask.

 Safety Features, Location, Car Prices

-We went ahead and put this all in one category because the chance of you picking out a car with safety feature because of insurance is unlikely.
+We went ahead and put this all in one category because the chance of you picking out a car with safety features because of insurance is unlikely.
 Moving based on car insurance prices or buying a car based strictly on how much it will cost you in coverage is also unlikely.
 But, each of these could save you money and have a drastic effect on how much you’re going to pay in insurance.

 For instance, the more safety features you have on your car, the more you’re likely to save.
 This is because safety feature decreases the potential for you to get into an accident.